How Natural Gas Compressors Work

 - The second stage of compression increases the pressure to 490 psi and the temperature also heats up to 270°F. from there it’s back through the cooler to get the temperature back down to 120° F. with more pressure and cooling there’s more liquids that will fall out in the last scrubber.

-- The third stage of compression gets the pressure up to 1200 psi and 240° F. Once again, the hot gas will go through the cooler and exit the at the discharge at 120°F. Some producers will run the gas through one last scrubber to give any remaining liquids a place to drop out.
+- The third stage of compression gets the pressure up to 1200 psi and 240° F. Once again, the hot gas will go through the cooler and exit the at the discharge at 120°F. Some producers will run the compressed gas through one last scrubber to give any remaining liquids a place to drop out.

 A screw compressor uses two meshing helical screws or rotors to compress the gas.
 Gas enters the suction side and moves through the threads.
-As it does it is compressed and then exits at the discharge side at a higher pressure.
+As it does it is compressed, and this compressed natural gas then exits at the discharge side at a higher pressure.

 Screw compressors are typically used for lower pressure and lower volume like a VRU.

 Natural Gas Compressor Sizes

 A small natural gas compressor like the single-stage compressor in the video may be used to gather fugitive gas and send it to the combustor or flare.
 It is known as a Vapor Recovery Unit or VRU.

 Compressors aren’t only for natural gas.
-Many producers choose to compress air so they can use it for instrument supply in order to reduce their gas emissions.
+Many producers use air compressors to compress air and use it for instrument supply in order to reduce their gas emissions.
 (Watch: Why Use Compressed Air to Power Your Control Valve.)

-Medium-sized compressors may be found at wellheads (gas injection) or small gathering systems (pipe line) while compressor stations are the “engines” that power a pipeline.
+Medium-sized compressors may be found at wellheads (gas lift) or small gathering systems (pipe line), while compressor stations are the “engines” that power a pipeline.
 The size and number of compressors vary based on the diameter of the pipe and volume of gas to be moved.